 Option #1: American Opportunity Credit

-Whom it's for: Students can use this credit during the first 4 years of their post-secondary education (sorry, grad students—you probably won't qualify).
+Whom it's for: Students/parents can use this credit during the first 4 years of a post-secondary education (sorry, grad students—you probably won't qualify).
 In addition, eligible students must:

 - Not have a drug conviction.